mnielsen/finding_scenius/finding_scenius.md

   (especially the web) in the 1990s.
 Possibly also today.
 In each case there were major frontiers on which it had become possible to make rapid progress.

+**State Lehrer's problem:** Empircally, great outbursts of talent really do occur.
+And we can .
+Is there some way of designing institutions

+**Look of some of the people Lehrer citse.**